-- Requiring any buildings or spaces that are open to the public to meet public health and safety practices, including (but not limited to) the requirement of physical distancing.
+- Requiring any buildings or spaces that are open to the public to meet public health and safety practices, including (but not limited to) the requirement of face coverings and physical distancing.
 Note this section of the resolution applies to all public spaces, including in businesses such as bars, salons and barber shops, as well as churches.

 - Requiring all individuals in the City of Beloit to comply with physical distancing requirements and protective measurements when in shared or public spaces outside of their own homes.

 - Strongly discouraging mass gatherings of over 25 individuals; mass gatherings of over 25 individuals in city-owned facilities and spaces, including parks, will be prohibited.